tanmaykr18/shambhavi-portfolio/README.md

 ### Update Personal Information

-Edit `src/data/portfolio.json` to update:
+All content is dynamically loaded from `src/data/portfolio.json`.
+Simply edit this file to update:
-- Personal details (name, email, phone, etc.)
+- Personal details (name, email, location, etc.)
-- Skills and expertise
+- Skills and expertise categories
 - Work experience
-- Projects
+- Projects (with images)
 - Education
 - Certifications

-- Achievements
+The entire portfolio is data-driven, so any changes to the JSON file will automatically reflect in the UI.

 ### Update Colors